kolandor/LCD-Keypad-Shield-Wemos-D1-Arduino-UNO/README.md

-# Wemos D1 LED display
+# Wemos D1 / Arduino UNO LED display

 A library that simplifies connecting and configuring the LCD Keypad Shield to Wemos D1 and Arduino UNO.